Driving to Norway from UK: Best Routes & Top Tips

 The fastest route to Europe is the Eurotunnel Le Shuttle to Calais from Folkstone.
 The crossing under the channel takes 35 minutes, and with a quick check in and boarding process, you can be in France proper within an hour.

-This crossing is ideal if you are driving to Norway from UK with a dog, or just want to get to the other side as quickly as possible.
+This crossing is ideal if you are driving to Norway from the UK with a dog, or just want to get to the other side as quickly as possible.

 Dover to Calais

-Certainly the quickest way by ferry is the Dover-Calais route, on which both P&O and DFDS Seaways operate up to 40 crossings between them a day in July and August.
-Taking just 90 minutes, you’ll have time on board for a meal or drink, and perhaps a quick snooze.
+Certainly, the quickest way by ferry is the Dover-Calais route, on which both P&O and DFDS Seaways operate up to 40 crossings between them a day in July and August.
+Taking just 90 minutes, you’ll have time on board for a meal or drink and perhaps a quick snooze.

 Getting on and off can take time, as they have to piece all the vehicles together like a jigsaw puzzle.
 It’s not as quick as the shuttle, but very possibly cheaper, especially if you can be flexible with crossing times and want a break from time in the car.